 Against All Odds: Class and Resistance in the Arts

 Against All Odds is a dynamic and thought-provoking event that delves into the intersections of class, creativity, and resilience within the arts.
-Bringing together a powerhouse panel of artists and writers—Joelle Taylor, Ashleigh Nugent, Barrington Paul Robinson, and Jayshree Patel—this discussion highlights the struggles and triumphs of working-class creatives who have fought to make their voices heard in an often exclusive cultural landscape.
+Bringing together a powerhouse panel of artists and writers- Joelle Taylor, Barrington Paul Robinson, Stephanie Greer and Johanne McAndrew- this discussion highlights the struggles and triumphs of working-class creatives who have fought to make their voices heard in an often exclusive cultural landscape.

 Each speaker brings a unique perspective: